-MAIN ISSUES ADDRESSED AT BOARD MEETINGS

-Report by the Q1 November-January Q2 February-April Q3 May-July Q4 August-October Report by the Board of Directors Dividends, disposition of earnings and outlook • Corporate Governance Report Board of Directors Group management Parend report for fiscal year 2023 with the proposed appropriation of earnings, the report from the external auditors and the forecast for fiscal year 2024.
+MAIN ISSUES ADDRESSED AT BOARD MEETINGS Q1 November-January Q2 February-April Q3 May-July Q4 August-October Year-end report for fiscal year 2023 with the proposed appropriation of earnings, the report from the external auditors and the forecast for fiscal year 2024.
 Revisions made to SAS Information Policy.
-Update on SAS PORWARD.
+Update on SAS FORWARD.
 January 23 Review of aviation, corporate and cyber safety efforts.
-Pebruary-April February 23 Adoption of the interim report for the first quarter of FY 2023.
+Adoption of the interim report for the first quarter of FY 2023.
 March 16 Adoption of the Board's work plan and meeting schedule for FY 2024.
 Update on SAS FORWARD.
 The Statutory Board meeting was held at the second Board meeting following the AGM.
-April 2 Financial projections summary April 20 Update on SAS FORWARD Q3 May-July May 15 Update following the general court's verdict on state support.
-May 31 Review and adoption of the interim report for the second quarter of FY 2023.
+April 2 Financial projections summary April 20 Update on SAS FORWARD May 31 Review and adoption of the interim report for the second quarter of FY 2023.
 June 12 Customer and EuroBonus update.
 Sustainability decisions on changes of standards and targets.
 Update on SAS FORWARD.
 July 20 Review of the financial position.
 Update on SAS FORWARD.
-Q4 August-OctoberAugust 31Adoption of the interim report for the third quarter of FY 2022.
-Update on SAS FORWARD.September 29 Update on the Equity process.October 2 Update on the Equity process.October 3 Update on the Equity process.Decisions on investment agreements and the DIP mandate.October 26 Budget FY24.
+August 31 Adoption of the interim report for the third quarter of FY 2022.
 Update on SAS FORWARD.
+September 29 Update on the Equity process.
+October 2 Update on the Equity process.
+October 3 Update on the Equity process.
+October 19 Update on the Equity process.
+Decisions on investment agreements and the DIP mandate.
+October 26 Budget FY24.
+Update on SAS FORWARD.
 Follow-up of risk management, regulatory compliance, internal control and corporate governance.
 Annual review of the Insider Policy.

-Report

-Corporate Governance

-Dividends, disposition

-of earnings and outlook
+Report by the Board of Directors Dividends, disposition of earnings and outlook